 Today, El Centro is a powerful student-run organization with 15 projects serving underrepresented communities in Los Angeles.
 The Emmett Institute on Climate Change and the Environment is among the top-ranked environmental programs in the country.
 Alumni of the Ziffren Institute for Media, Entertainment, Technology and Sports Law routinely are ranked among the entertainment industry’s power lawyers.
 And the strength of the school’s international law program has expanded with the 2017 creation of the Promise Institute for Human Rights.

-In 1982, alumna Susan Westerberg Prager ’71 (1982-98) assumed the deanship, making her one of the first female law school deans in the country and the first of three women — including Rachel Moran (2010-15) and Jennifer Mnookin (2015-present) — to serve as dean of the law school.
+In 1982, alumna Susan Westerberg Prager ’71 (1982-98) assumed the deanship, making her one of the first female law school deans in the country and the first of three women — including Rachel Moran (2010-15) and Jennifer Mnookin (2015-2022) — to serve as dean of the law school.
 Under Prager’s leadership, the school expanded its physical and intellectual footprint, adding numerous leading faculty members and investing deeply in its law library.
 In 2000, the school completed the Hugh & Hazel Darling Law Library, the jewel of UCLA Law, which is a vital resource for students, faculty and practitioners from across California.

 Entering the 21st century under deans Jonathan Varat (1998-03) and Michael Schill (2004-09), UCLA Law established new centers of excellence that are driven by faculty members who are among the leading figures in their fields.
 The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy is the leading organization for research and analysis of LGBT legal issues.
 The David J. Epstein Program in Public Interest Law and Policy trains students who are committed to advancing social justice and serving communities of need in Los Angeles and around the world.
 The Critical Race Studies program is the first law school program to formalize the study of the intersection of race and the law.